-In the case of variable rate demand obligations ("VRDOs"), a two-component rating is assigned: a long or short-term debt rating and a demand obligation rating.
-The first element represents Moody's evaluation of risk associated with scheduled principal and interest payments.
-The second element represents Moody's evaluation of risk associated with the ability to receive purchase price upon demand ("demand feature").
-The second element uses a rating from a variation of the MIG scale called the Variable Municipal Investment Grade ("VMIG") scale.
-VMIG ratings of demand obligations with unconditional liquidity support are mapped from the short-term debt rating (or counterparty assessment) of the support provider, or the underlying obligor in the absence of third party liquidity support, with VMIG 1 corresponding to P-1, VMIG 2 to P-2, VMIG 3 to P-3 and SG to not prime.
-For example, the VMIG rating for an industrial revenue bond with Company XYZ as the underlying obligor would normally have the same numerical modifier as Company XYZ's prime rating.
-Transitions of VMIG ratings of demand obligations with conditional liquidity support, as shown in the diagram below, differ from transitions on the Prime scale to reflect the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.
+In the case of variable rate demand obligations (VRDOs), a two-component rating is assigned.
+The components are a long-term rating and a short-term demand obligation rating.
+The long-term rating addresses the issuer's ability to meet scheduled principal and interest payments.
+The short-term demand obligation rating addresses the ability of the issuer or the liquidity provider to make payments associated with the purchase -price -upon -demand feature ("demand feature") of the VRDO.
+The short-term demand obligation rating uses the VMIG scale.
+VMIG ratings with liquidity support use as an input the short-term Counterparty Risk Assessment of the support provider, or the long-term rating of the underlying obligor in the absence of third party liquidity support.
+Transitions of VMIG ratings of demand obligations with conditional liquidity support differ from transitions on the Prime scale to reflect the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.